Terms and Conditions

 (a) the heating works are adequately protected; and

-(b) no person traverse the Work Area until completion of the top-floor, other than persons laying the top-floor (instructions and diagrams are available upon request).
+(b) no person traverse the Work Area until completion of the structural floor covering, other than persons laying the structural floor covering (instructions and diagrams are available upon request).

 14.3 If the Company’s performance of its obligations under the Contract is prevented or delayed by any act or omission of the Buyer, its agents, sub-contractors or employees, the Company shall not be liable for any costs, charges or losses sustained or incurred by the Buyer arising directly or indirectly from such prevention or delay.